 Are you looking to make a difference in the world?

-Study global health at Royal Holloway and you will explore how environmental, biological, social, political and economic factors impact human and environmental health, affecting us all.
+Study in the Department of Health Studies at Royal Holloway, University of London and you will explore how environmental, biological, social, political and economic factors impact human and environmental health, affecting us all.

 You will be taught by staff who are acknowledged experts in their fields with strong links to international research networks, human and plant health collaborations across the world.
 They are as passionate about teaching as they are about making a difference to the world at large through innovative research, consultancy and collaborative projects.

-The following postgraduate taught masters degrees are currently under development for 2022 entry:
+The following postgraduate taught masters degrees are available, find out more and apply here:

-- MSc Food Security, Sustainability and Biodiversity (in partnership with Royal Botanic Gardens, Kew)
+- MSc Global Health: Food Security, Sustainability and Biodiversity (in partnership with Royal Botanic Gardens, Kew)

 - MSc Global Health: Human Health and the Environment